Hyatt Place opening brings new hotel to Hyde Park

 Completion of the hotel was helped along by the fact that the complex’s underground parking structure was done before ground-level construction began, Schultzel said.
 In addition to the hotel’s underground parking area, Harper Court recently opened the second floor of its public garage, making about 150 new parking spaces available for public use.

 The hotel’s formal name is the Hyatt Place Chicago–South/University Medical Center.
 Along with the larger Hyde Park/Kenwood community, it expects to serve the UChicago campus, as well as visitors and families of patients at the University of Chicago Medicine.
+SMART Hotels, a developer of sustainable hotels and mixed use projects at university, college and medical campuses, is the lead developer of the new Hyatt Place.

 Businesses around the hotel also will begin to benefit immediately.
 Hyatt Place plans to make use of La Petit Folie as a bakery-catering vendor, and Kilwins across the street for sweets and treats, said Maurese Nelson, director of sales for the hotel.